-Let's start in the living room.
-Logan had a favourite moose picture that he wanted incorporated into the space, as well as a piece of art that his mom had painted.
+Let’s start in the living room.
+Logan had a favourite moose picture that he wanted to be incorporated into the makeover, as well as a piece of art that his mom had painted.
 The living room is also where they spend most of their time at home.
 This is where they watch TV, entertain, and just hang out.
 Nicole wanted to beautify it.
 Here are some before and after pics.

 A closer shot at the cabinets in the room:

 I found the lamps on clearance for $20.00 each.
 They match the new chairs perfectly.
 The chairs were bought on Kijiji for a steal of $25.00 a chair.
 A small change we made that had a huge impact was the window area.
 The windows had heavy blinds that didn’t always work properly.
 We took them down and added white curtains for privacy.
 This change makes the room so bright!

 Lastly, we were able to incorporate some neat things from Nicole’s family farm.
 Two antique fire extinguishers frame another piece of art, and an antique oxen yoke harness balances the pieces opposite Logan’s moose picture.